Vol. I · District 5 Rachel Hurley for Tennessee’s 5th Filed for record

 The point isn’t just my pledge.
 It’s getting everyone else to sign one.

-The reason to go to Congress on this fight is to put every other member on the record - to ask each one to sign the same pledge and to publish who signs and who refuses.
-The five commitments below are the standard I’m holding myself to and the standard I’m asking every federal candidate in the country to meet.
-This is one of six planks in the pledge.
+The reason to take this to Congress is to put every other member on the record - ask each one to sign the same pledge, and publish who signs and who won’t.
+Here’s the exact language every candidate gets asked to sign.
+It’s one of six planks in mine.

 A lifetime ban on becoming a registered lobbyist after I leave Congress.
 Not five years.
 Not ten.
 Permanent.

-No lobbyist-bundled contributions, ever.
-Registered lobbyists can give their personal max-out contribution.
-That is it.
-No bundling.
-No collecting checks from clients and walking them in as one envelope.
+No lobbyist-bundled money, ever.
+A registered lobbyist can give their own personal max.
+That’s it.
+No collecting checks from clients and walking them in as one stack.

-A real-time public log of every lobbyist meeting and substantive communication my office has.
-Published weekly.
-Who, when, topic, what was asked, what was committed.
+A public log of every lobbyist meeting my office has.
+Posted weekly - who, when, topic, what they asked, what I promised.

-Public bill authorship disclosure on every bill I introduce.
-If a constituent suggested it, that constituent gets named.
-If a lobbyist sent me language, that gets named.
+Author disclosure on every bill I introduce.
+If a constituent suggested it, I name them.
+If a lobbyist sent me the words, I name them.
 No hidden authors.

 Close the door.
 Light the room.

-There is real legislation in the House right now that would close the worst of these loopholes.
-The work is making sure it reaches a floor vote, and naming the leadership figures in both parties who would rather it didn’t.
+There’s a real bill in the House right now that would close the worst loopholes.
+The job is getting it to a floor vote and naming the leaders in both parties who’d rather it stayed buried.

-- Mandatory bill-authorship disclosure on every introduced bill.
-If a lobbyist supplied language, the bill says so on the face of it.
+• Author disclosure on every bill, so if a lobbyist wrote the language, the bill says so right on its face.

-- Real-time public meeting logs for all members.
-The standard I’m holding myself to should be the floor for the institution.
+• Public meeting logs for everyone.
+The standard I hold myself to should be the floor for the whole institution.

-The standard isn’t whether the law requires it.
-The standard is whether voters can see it.
+The test isn’t whether the law requires it.
+It’s whether you can see it.

-Even if federal lobbying reform stalls again - and it has, repeatedly, for thirty years - the pledge itself is the lever.
-Other Tennessee candidates can be asked whether they’ll meet the same standard.
-The disclosure is built campaign by campaign.
+Even if federal reform stalls again - and it has, for thirty years - the pledge itself is the lever.
+Other candidates can be asked if they’ll meet the same bar.
+The disclosure gets built one campaign at a time.

-- A public meeting log for the campaign, starting now.
-Not waiting for the seat.
-Every meeting with a registered federal lobbyist during the campaign goes on this site.
+• A public meeting log for this campaign, starting now - not waiting for the seat.
+Every meeting with a registered federal lobbyist goes on this site.

-- A candidate sign-on pledge.
-Every Tennessee federal candidate gets asked, on the record, whether they will commit to the five-point lobbying standard.
-The answers go on this site.
+• A candidate pledge.
+Every Tennessee candidate for Congress gets asked, on the record, if they’ll meet the five-point standard.
+The answers go here.

 The pushback I’m ready for

-“A lifetime ban hurts legitimate advocacy - nonprofits, unions, environmental groups, veterans groups.”
+“A lifetime ban hurts the good guys too - nonprofits, unions, veterans groups.”

-This is the argument lobbyists use whenever any version of this reform moves.
-It deserves a real answer, because some of those organizations do real work.
+This is the line lobbyists use whenever this reform moves, and it deserves a real answer, because some of those groups do real work.

 The pledge doesn’t ban advocacy.
-It bans former members of Congress from cashing in on the access they acquired in office, and it requires everyone who meets with a member on behalf of a paying client to operate in the open.
+It stops former members from cashing in on the access they got in office, and it puts everyone who lobbies for a paying client in the same daylight.
 A union lobbyist, a nonprofit lobbyist, and a corporate lobbyist all show up in the same weekly log.
-The bill-authorship disclosure applies whether the language came from the Sierra Club or from a pharmaceutical company.
+Author disclosure applies whether the words came from the Sierra Club or a drug company.

 This is the work.
 Help me do it.